47565647456/titan/README.md

 - [Docker](https://www.docker.com/) (Desktop or Engine)

 ### 1-Click Environment Setup (Aspire)
 We recommend using **.NET Aspire** to run the solution.
-It automatically provisions Redis, PostgreSQL, and starts all services (API + All Silos) with the correct configuration.
+It automatically provisions Redis, CockroachDB, and starts all services (API + All Silos) with the correct configuration.

 1. Open `Titan.sln` in Visual Studio or Rider.
 2. Set **`Titan.AppHost`** as the Startup Project.